scrapy/scrapy/docs/topics/settings.rst

 Default: ``True``

 Whether or not the scheduler will try to get the next request from the memory queue even if there are higher priority requests in the disk queue.
-Defaults to ``True`` for backwards compatibility.
+Defaults to ``True`` for backward compatibility.

 .. setting:: SPIDER_CONTRACTS